 In the left side bar you can change settings and details about the PDF or JPG you will be generating.
 For this example, let’s give our map the name “Capitol Peak Overnight” by typing it into the Title field.
 We will leave the rest of the settings on default.
 Click Generate PDF at the bottom of the left side bar to generate a PDF of your selected area.

-PDFs of maps will also appear in your account under Your PDFs until their expiration date.
-To access PDFs saved here, click on your account name in the upper part of the left side bar and then select the Your PDFs tab.
+PDFs of maps are saved for a set period of time and will appear in Your Data under the Your PDFs tab until their expiration date.
+To access your saved PDFs, click on Your Data on the left upper left side and then select the Your PDFs tab.

 For more information about printing and related functions, visit the Printing Chapter.

 You can also access maps that you create on the web from your mobile device.
-In order to do this, download the CalTopo app on your mobile device from your app store.
+In order to do this, download the CalTopo app for free on your mobile device from either the Google Play or Apple store.